 80% of brands think they offer top notch customer experience while only 8% of customers agree with that assessment.

 What’s to blame for this woeful disconnect?
-According to Bain, there are two reasons for the yawning chasm between company and customer perception:
+There are two reasons for the yawning chasm between company and customer perception:

-There are two keywords there: loyalty and relationships.
+There are two keywords to pay attention to here: loyalty and relationships.

-I believe a fundamental problem exists today that keeps businesses from creating the type of solid relationships with customers that breed loyalty and all its manifold benefits (revenue growth, advocacy, etc.).
+A fundamental problem exists today that keeps businesses from creating the type of solid relationships with customers that breed loyalty and all its benefits.

 Have you ever called for technical support only to be shuffled from department to department as you offered your information over and over again?